Inverse futures introduction

 A Bitmex perpetual swap contract is an inverse futures contract which has no settlement date and never expires.
 Each contract is worth 1 USD and traders can hold open positions for as long as they want.

-If you’re not familiar with futures and more so with inverse futures, please check out these articles first:
+If you’re not familiar with futures and more so with inverse futures, you can start by checking out these articles:

 There is a small problem though with these futures contracts which never expire.
 In a regular futures market, the price tends to converge to the index price when the settlement/delivery date is nearing, since there’s less and less uncertainty about where the price will be in the future.
 Delivery keeps price tethered to the index since traders know their positions will be closed against the index anyways on expiry/settlement.